 DRP staff routinely survey the entire park for invasive plants.
 Most of the known invasive plants at Stephen Foster Folk Culture Center State Park occur within the grounds of the original park, especially in areas that adjoin the town of White Springs.
 A former nursery area in the park has a multi-species invasive infestation.
 Silverthorn (Elaeagnus pungens) is a species of concern in this area.
 Because of the succulent fruit that it produces, there is a potential for wildlife to carry it into the more natural areas of the park.
 Invasive plants also travel down the Suwannee River, and occasionally both Japanese climbing fern (Lygodium japonicum) and Chinese tallowtree (Sapium sebiferum) have appeared on the banks of the river within the park.
-Chinese wisteria (Wisteria sinensis), camphor tree (Cinnamomum camphora) and privet species are found on the sloping banks of the river behind the former tourism center.
+Chinese wisteria (Wisteria sinensis), camphor tree (Cinnamomum camphora), and privet species are found on the sloping banks of the river behind the former tourism center.
 The ornamental azalea gardens behind the museum contain coral ardisia (Ardisia crenata).
-The Carter-Camp area of the park is mostly free of invasives, but the park should monitor that area to maintain it free of invasive plants.
+The Carter-Camp area of the park is mostly free of invasives but requires continual monitoring for occurrences.

-The park has been treating invasive plants since at least 2001.
+Invasive plant treatments have been active since at least 2001.
 In 2008, the park began a retreatment program to control ardisia in the azalea garden adjacent to the museum.
 Zone SF-3 also contains an invasive species of bamboo, possibly arrow bamboo (Pseudosasa japonica).
-The park received FWC funding to remove the bamboo.
+FWC funding was received to remove the bamboo.
 Regular follow-up retreatment in this area is very important.
 Follow-up and retreatment of the invasive plants will need to occur on an annual basis for many years.
-In the future, any invasives that are likely to invade natural areas of the park should be identified and prioritized for control.